Bartlesville Radio » News » Outfit a Local Scout this Holiday Season

 The BSA Cherokee Area Council is asking you to help them outfit a scout in our area this holiday season.

+Scout Executive Phillip Wright said this is the second consecutive year that the BSA Cherokee Area Council has put on the event.
+Wright said they outfitted over 47 scouts last year.
+He said they're half way to outfitting 81 scouts in the area this year.

+Wright said the BSA Cherokee Area Council is so grateful for the community support they receive.
+He said they are blessed to have donors that come by and pick out one to four items to help outfit scouts.

-All you have to do is visit the scout shop, pick a tag, and spread a little holiday cheer by uniforming a scout who needs a little extra help this year.
-The scout shop is located at 5:20 S. Quapaw Avenue in Bartlesville.
+All you have to do to help out is visit the scout shop, pick a tag, and spread a little holiday cheer by uniforming a scout who needs a little extra assistance.
+The scout shop is located at 520 S. Quapaw Avenue in Bartlesville.

+Wright said the event will run through Thursday, Dec.
+31st.
+He said the shop will be closed on Thursday, Dec.
+24th, and Friday, Dec.
+25th for Christmas.

 For more information, call 918.336.9170.
 You can also send an email to tiffany.cook@scouting.org.